syncfusion-content/maui-docs/MAUI/DataGrid/paging.md

 ![AutoEllipsisMode .NET MAUI DataGrid](Images\paging\maui-datagrid-autoelipsismode.png)

-## AutoEllipsisText
+## Customize the auto-ellipsis text

-The data pager allows the user to customize the text to be displayed in the auto ellipsis mode by using `SfDataPager.AutoEllipsisText` property.
+The auto-ellipsis text can be customized by using the `SfDataPager.AutoEllipsisText` property.
 The default value of `AutoEllipsisText` is set to `…`.

 {% tabs %}
 {% highlight xaml %}